Sales Tax Calculator of South Dakota for 2017

 6.5% is the highest possible tax rate (Beresford, South Dakota)

-Some changes has been made in South Dakota for county, city and/or special rates in January 2017 compared to January 2016.
+Some changes has been made in South Dakota for county, city and/or special rates in 2017 compared to 2017 Q1.

 List of 5 South Dakota cities and their changes

 Other 2017 sales tax fact for South DakotaAs of 2017, there is 98 out of 396 cities in South Dakota that charge city sales tax for a ratio of 24.747%.